This post is part 1 of a series.

-To use WordPress.org, we download a copy of WordPress from the official download page and install it on our own hosting server.
-Since WordPress.org is one of the world’s most popular platforms, many hosting companies offer custom solutions or scripts like Fantastico, to let you install WordPress with one click.
+To use WordPress.org, download a copy of WordPress from the official download page and install it on your own hosting server.
+Since WordPress.org is one of the world’s most popular platforms, many hosting companies offer custom solutions or scripts like Fantastico which lets you install WordPress with one click.

 I will write more about the difference between WordPress.com and WordPress.org later.
 First, let’s have a look at some of the features of WordPress.org blogs:

 WordPress.com and WordPress.org have similar interfaces (i.e. the WordPress dashboard).

 WordPress.org, however, removes all the limitations of WordPress.com, and offers you complete control over your blog.

 - Create a custom theme/install third party themes

 - Install third party plugins